-Are you wondering whether Google Analytics direct traffic is a good thing?
-Many people think that direct traffic is skewed data in Google Analytics and isn’t helpful when it comes to making data-driven decisions.
+Are you wondering whether Google Analytics direct traffic is a good thing or not?
+Many people assume that direct traffic is ‘skewed data’ in Google Analytics and isn’t helpful when it comes to making data-driven decisions.

 In this article, we’ll show you a different way to look at Google Analytics direct traffic and how to use it to your advantage.

 In the past, we’ve briefly discussed what direct traffic is.
 But, for those that aren’t sure, here’s a quick review.

 In Google Analytics, traffic is reported as direct when someone types a website URL into a browser or uses a browser bookmark to visit a website.

 However, there’s more to it than that.
 In fact, Google Analytics will report traffic as direct when there’s no way to show where the traffic source came from.

 Let’s take a look at some of the most common reasons this happens, how you can avoid it, and why it might not be as bad as you think.

 1. Secure Web Pages to Non-Secure Web Pages